 Appendix E: Glossary of Terms

-Adjacent - Two parts of the input/output stream are adjacent if they are at consecutive addresses.
+Adjacent - Two addressable units of the input/output stream are adjacent if they are at consecutive positions.

 Addressable Unit - This is the unit of storage that makes up the input or output stream holding the representation of the data.
 The units are bits, bytes, or characters.